wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-centipede.md

 **Movement:** average, climb average<br>
 **Morale:** coward <br>

-Centipedes can climb on any surfaces, including upside down, with little difficulty.
-They cant see well but detects nearby movement.
+Centipedes can climb on any surface, including upside down, with little difficulty.
+They can't see well but detect nearby movement.

 <ins>Bite</ins>.
 The centipede makes a melee attack (1D4).
 On a hit, the target must save or be poisoned with centipede venom (see above).